aprilmintacpineda/my-old-blogsite/_posts/2017-08-17-deploy-your-laravel-site-with-shared-hosting.md

 ![Extract the zip](/blog/public/post-resources/2017-08-17-deploy-your-laravel-site-with-shared-hosting/extract-the-zip-1.png)

-Now all my files have been extracted to the folder **test-site**, all I have to do now is to **move them**.
+Now all my files have been extracted to the folder **test-site**, all I have to do now is **move them**.
 Open the folder where you extracted all your files.
 Highlight all your files:

 - Click the first file.
 - Click the last file while holding down the **shift** button.